gnolang/hackerspace/live-coding/1-constant-product-amm/README.md

 We encourage anyone who wishes to build upon the example given in the coding session to do so.
 Please make a PR adding your code to the [`followup-work/`](./followup-work) folder, and ping the presenter.

+> Due to technical issues, the video for this session is missing. :/